 The staff of GSO and the Graduate College are happy to have this opportunity to extend a warm welcome to you.
 Your first few weeks in Bowling Green are going to be busy and exciting as you get settled in.
 GSO week is designed to help make this transition as smooth as possible whether you are just beginning your graduate degree, returning to college, or coming to BGSU as one of our international students.
 No matter what your current level of education we believe that you will find our program very helpful to you as you prepare to take the next step in pursuing your educational goals.

 Students receiving an assistantship will need to bring two forms of identification (ID) for personnel purposes.
-Recommended IDs are a current passport OR a valid drivers license/state identification card AND an original social security card or original birth certificate.
+Recommended IDs are a current passport OR a valid driver's license/state identification card AND an original social security card or original birth certificate.
 Photocopies will not be accepted!
 You will be presenting this documentation as part of the on-boarding process with Student Employment Services.

 The Academic Honesty Policy is designed to enhance and sustain an environment of ethical and principled intellectual pursuit, consistent with the core values of the University.
 This policy is based on respect for intellectual property as well as for one another.
 In response to this policy, all graduate students at BGSU must read and sign/submit the BGSU Graduate College Academic Honesty Pledge.
 You will find a module dedicated to Academic Integrity in your GRAD 5000 course this fall.
-Within the module, you will be asked to first read the Bowling Green State University Code of Academic Conduct which is designed to enhance and sustain an environment of ethical and principled intellectual pursuit.
-After reading all the sections of that webpage and policy, you will be directed to read and sign/submit the Honor Code Pledge, found here.
-All students attending GSO should do this prior to attending the Academic Honesty session during GSO.
-Students who are not able to attend the campus based orientation can access the Academic Honesty session in Canvas after GSO.
+Within the module, you will be asked to first read the Bowling Green State University Academic Honesty Website and Policy which is designed to enhance and sustain an environment of ethical and principled intellectual pursuit.
+After reading all the sections of that webpage and policy, you will be directed to read and sign/submit the Academic Honesty Pledge within the GRAD 5000 Canvas course.
+Students attending GSO will be granted access to GRAD 5000 after GSO Week.
+Students who are not able to attend the campus based orientation can access the Academic Honesty module in GRAD 5000 when it becomes available.

 The University as a whole values the students' rights and responsibilities that are guaranteed through the Title IX policy.
-Students that are on a graduate assistantship have unique responsibilities and therefore are required to complete additional federally mandated Title IX compliance training.
-All graduate students will be encouraged to complete the training.
+Students that are on a graduate assistantship have unique responsibilities and therefore are urged to complete additional federally mandated Title IX compliance training.
+Additionally, all graduate students, regardless of assistantship status, are encouraged to complete the training.
 On Tuesday of GSO week, students registered for GSO will have the opportunity to participate in a Title IX presentation.
 Additional information and training for all will be available in GRAD 5000.

 All students on a research assistantship and graduate students from some specific departments must complete Responsible Conduct in Research (RCR) training.
 These online modules are easily accessible from any home or campus computer and is recommended to be completed prior to the start of orientation week.
-Online trainings will be available through the Canvas Web Portal.
+Online trainings will be available through the GRAD 5000 Canvas course.

-Human Subjects Review Board (HSRB) is the administrative and decision-making body having responsibility for review and approval of research involving human subjects.
-Before any research involving human subjects can be initiated it must have received HSRB review and approval.
-The activities of the HSRB are administered by the Office of Research Compliance (ORC).
-An in-person training will be held during GSO on August 16 for those who are conducting research involving human subjects and need to complete the training.
-Students who are not able to attend the campus based orientation can access the online HSRB training in Canvas after GSO.
+Institutional Review Board (IRB) is the administrative and decision-making body having responsibility for review and approval of research involving human subjects.
+Before any research involving human subjects can be initiated it must have received IRB review and approval.
+The activities of the IRB are administered by the Office of Research Compliance (ORC).
+An in-person training will be held during GSO on August 21 for those who are conducting research involving human subjects and need to complete the training.
+Students who are not able to attend the campus based orientation can access the online IRB training in Canvas after GSO.

 Departmental Programming is held from August 20-24, 2018.
-You can contact your department or your Graduate College Student Ambassador if you have not received information about GSO.
+You can contact your department or your Graduate College Student Ambassador if you need more information about the programming by your department.

-Most departments will have their first meeting with incoming students on Monday, August 14 at 8:00 a.m.
-Please note that some departments may require their students to be on campus prior to GSO week to attend training so please review your departmental programming schedule carefully.
+Most departments will have their first meeting with incoming students on Monday, August 20th at 8 AM.
+Please note that some departments may require their students to be on campus prior to GSO week to attend training, so please review your departmental programming schedule carefully.